attaswift/BigInt/README.md

     shifting the digits of the second operand on the fly.
   - Unsigned subtraction will trap when the result would be negative.
     ([There are variants][subtraction] that return an overflow flag.)
-  - [Multiplication][star] uses brute force for numbers up to 1024 digits, then switches to Karatsuba's recursive method.
+  - [Multiplication][mul] uses brute force for numbers up to 1024 digits, then switches to Karatsuba's recursive method.
     (This limit is configurable, see `BigUInt.directMultiplicationLimit`.)
   - A [fused multiply-add][fused] method is also available, along with other [special-case variants][multiplication].
   - Division uses Knuth's Algorithm D, with its 3/2 digits wide quotient approximation.